“PPO vs. HMO,” “What’s a co-pay?,” “How do I deductible??”

 Out-of-pocket maximum: This is the most that you’d have to pay out of pocket for your health care in one year, before your insurance covers 100% of all future bills (excluding your recurring premium cost).

-In-network vs. Out-of-network: “In-network” providers are entities (e.g. doctors, medical groups, etc.) that your insurance company has negotiated with to get discounted rates.
+In-network vs. Out-of-network: “In-network” providers are entities (e.g. doctors, medical groups, etc.) that your health insurance company has negotiated with to get discounted rates.
 As such, it costs your insurance company less money if you go to these providers for your health care, and so they charge you less.
 These lowered costs come in the form of those standard, pre-determined, co-pays that we talked about before.
 Conversely, “out-of-network” providers are entities that your insurance does not have special agreements with, and so it costs them more money if you go there for any service.
 Thus, they’ll charge you more for going there, and you won’t have the lower co-pays that you would have with an in-network doctor.

 So how does this all fit together?
 That was a lot of information to process, so here’s a breakdown of how it all works in reality: